 Suspect detained in killing of Olympic figure skating star

-MOSCOW (AP) Authorities in Kazakhstan said Friday a man has been detained and confessed to killing the Olympic figure skating medalist Denis Ten.
+MOSCOW (AP) One of two men detained in Kazakhstan on suspicion of killing Olympic figure skating medalist Denis Ten has confessed, authorities said Friday.

-Prosecutor Berik Zhuyrektayev said in a televised statement that Nuraly Kiyasov ”confessed his guilt in the presence of an attorney” while being questioned over the 25-year-old figure skater’s death.
+Prosecutor Berik Zhuyrektayev said in a televised statement that Nuraly Kiyasov ”confessed his guilt in the presence of an attorney” while being questioned over the 25-year-old skater’s death Thursday in the Kazakh city of Almaty.

 The prosecutor didn’t give further details of what exactly Kiyasov had said.